idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 The input file syntax necessary to achieve this with a (pressure, temperature) variable set is shown below.
 A [TabulatedBicubicFluidProperties.md] is used.

-!listing modules/fluid_properties/test/tests/tabulated/tabulated.i block=Modules
+!listing modules/fluid_properties/test/tests/tabulated/tabulated.i block=FluidProperties

 With a (specific volume, specific energy) variable set, the syntax shown in the example file below may be used:

-!listing modules/fluid_properties/test/tests/tabulated/tabulated_v_e.i block=Modules
+!listing modules/fluid_properties/test/tests/tabulated/tabulated_v_e.i block=FluidProperties

 ### Writing data file